 To further the learning and leadership development of Melton Fellows as global citizens and advocates of global citizenship through trainings and workshops;

-The GCC 2018 is happening!
-Stay tuned for details coming soon ...
+Save the date and stay tuned for details coming soon ...

 From August 13-19 we gathered at Ashesi University College to help answer one big question: "What is the role of a Global Citizen in a world that is in flux?"
 This is what you missed ... or maybe didn't.